Naquivillagra/data-science/README.md

 # data-science
-Repository with the subjects of my data science degree
+Repository with the worked projects on my data science degree